2018 European heatwave: Ireland

 Met Éireann recorded the highest June temperature in more than 40 years.

 An 11-day heatwave was recorded, making it the longest heatwave in 20 years.

+Ireland experienced unseasonably high temperatures, with Shannon Airport recording temperatures at or above 30 °C (86 °F) for five consecutive days from 26 to 30 June.
+A peak temperature of over 32 °C (90 °F) was recorded on 28 June at the airport.

+Absolute drought conditions were recorded at 21 different Met Éireann stations between 22 May and 14 July 2018.
+Partial drought conditions were also recorded at 10 stations and dry spells were recorded at 5 stations at different times between 28 May and 25 July 2018.

+In July 2018, Irish Water issued a six week hosepipe ban in Greater Dublin to conserve water, before extending the ban nationwide.
+The hosepipe ban length was also extended, and was eventually lifted on 1 September 2018.

 Italy

 A heat wave struck the entire country, while 8 people died in Genoa.

 Latvia

 Latvia has seen fires that have destroyed around 25,000 acres of land including peat bog, scrubland and forest.

 Lithuania

 The Lithuanian government declared a state of emergency for drought.

 Netherlands

-In the Netherlands, a heat wave is defined as a period of at least five consecutive days are so called ‘summery days’ (days on which the daily maximum temperature is at least 25 C), of which at least three days are ‘tropical’ (days on which the daily maximum temperature is at least 30 C).
+In the Netherlands, a heat wave is defined as a period of at least five consecutive days are so called "summery days" (days on which the daily maximum temperature is at least 25 C), of which at least three days are "tropical" (days on which the daily maximum temperature is at least 30 C).

 The Netherlands experienced a heat wave of 13 days starting with 15 July and to 27 July inclusive, the country's longest since the European heat wave of 2006.
 The highest temperature of 38.2 C was measured in Arcen, Limburg, on 26 July.
 In many parts of the country authorities were planning for measures in case of water shortages.

 A second heat wave started on 29 July, lasting 10 days until 7 August inclusive.